kencochrane/docker-guidebook/docker-guidebook.rst

 - tcp://:port -> tcp connection on 127.0.0.1:port
 - unix://path/to/socket -> unix socket located at path/to/socket

 When you do this, you need to also let the docker client know what daemon you want to connect too.
-To do that you have to also pass in the -H flag to with the ip:port of the daemon to connect too.
+To do that you have to also pass in the -H flag to with the ip:port of the daemon to connect to.

 ::